Asian giant softshell turtle: Conservation

 The Asian giant softshell turtle is classified as a Critically Endangered by the IUCN and has been forced out through habitat destruction, disappearing from much of its range.
 Prior to 2007, it was last seen in Cambodia in 2003.
 A 2007 survey of one area of the Mekong River in Cambodia found the turtle in abundance along a 48 km stretch of the river.

-In the Philippines, a juvenile Cantor's turtle known as "cagot" appeared and was captured by a fisherman along the Addalam River, Cabarroguis, Quirino, Isabela.
+In the Philippines, a juvenile Cantor's turtle known as "cagot" appeared and was captured by a fisherman along the Addalam River in Cabarroguis, Quirino.
 In 2001, this turtle was sent to Chicago and its identity confirmed.
 The geographic range of the turtle was initially murky in the Philippines, but recent studies have confirmed their range in at least two islands, Luzon and Mindanao.
-Unfortunately, the invasive Chinese softshell turtle has become present in these two islands due to illegal introductions from mainland China.
+However, the invasive Chinese softshell turtle has become present in these two islands due to illegal introductions from mainland China.
 The Department of Environment and Natural Resources lists the Asian giant softshell turtle as a protected species and its trade is illegal under Philippine law, while it allows, through specific legal processes, the culling and catching of the invasive Chinese softshell turtle for import purposes, as to reduce the number of the invasive species, especially in areas where the indigenous Asian giant softshell turtle is present.
-Unfortunately, not all locals are aware of the difference between the two species which look similar, and this has led to the illegal catching of Asian giant softshell turtles in some instances.
+Not all locals are aware of the difference between the two species which look similar, and this has led to the illegal catching of Asian giant softshell turtles in some instances.
 The department has yet to resolve this key issue in the conservation of Asian giant softshell turtles in the Philippines, where genetic studies have confirmed that the Philippine populations have distinct features from other populations in Asia.

 The reptile has been evaluated as an EDGE species by the Zoological Society of London.